Boma International Airport

 Boma International Airport (IATA: pending, ICAO: pending) is an airport serving the city of Boma in Kongo Central Province, Democratic Republic of the Congo.
 The airport is at Lukandu, 22 km northwest of Boma.

-The airport is under construction, with 2000 m of clay-surfaced runway completed in 2013, and extension to 3000 m planned.
+The airport is under construction as of 2024, with 2000 m of clay-surfaced runway completed in 2013, and extension to 3000 m planned.

+As of September 2024, there has been no official announcement regarding the airport’s operational launch date.